typsy-dev/documentation/ApiV2.md

  - limit: Amount of records to return for the request.
 Minimum value is 1 and Maximum is 25.
 This value is clamped on the server side.
 Default = 1

 ### Response
-- users: A collection of UserSummary objects UserSummary
+- users: A collection of user summary objects

+User Summary
     - identifer: The typsy identifier for the user object
     - name: The full name of the user
     - firstName: The first name of the user